Dlang-max/Flask_Pandas/README.md

 ## Technical Overview

-access CSV files for data directory use pandas to build a dataframe containing meta info. display this info using a Flask app
-Cron job runs every day at 10:00 AM EST to built today's dataframe.

 ### Technical Specifications
 + Containerization Platform: Docker for containerizing the application and managing deployment
 + Programming Languages: Python for backend, HTML, CSS, and JavaScript for frontend.
 + Important Python Packages: flask and pandas
 + Web Servers: Gunicorn to run Flask app, Nginx to handle HTTP requests and serve static CSS files.
 + Operating System: Ubuntu 22.04

+### Functionality
+The Flask app builds a pandas DataFrame using the previous 30 days worth of CSV files from the data directory.
+This pandas DataFrame contains metadata associated with all CTDD IT data transfers over the past 30 days.
+Using this data, the Flask app builds a new pandas DataFrame that represents whether a study's data transfer was successful, unsuccessful, or not run on a given date.
+This new pandas DataFrame gets displayed as an HTML table by the Flask app, allowing for easy visualization of CTDD IT data transfers.
+Each day a cron job runs at 10:00 AM EST to rebuild the pandas DataFrame using metadata from the current date.

 ### Installation Instructions
 1. **Install Docker**